 It helps you tell your brand story and creates positive associations in your target customer’s minds.

-Also, one of the additional ways in which you may benefit from going on a value-proposition-writing journey is that you will have an opportunity to gain a better understanding of yourself and your customers.
+Additionally, another way in which you may benefit from going on a value-proposition-writing journey is that you will have an opportunity to gain a better understanding of yourself and your customers.

 How to write a good value proposition?